Asset-Based Loans

 Hard Money Loans vs. Asset-Based Loans

-Hard money loans and asset-based loans are considered synonymous by many people, but can be distinguished from one another.
+Hard money loans and asset-based loans are considered synonymous by many people but can be distinguished from one another.

-Hard money loans are an alternative to traditional loans and far easier to secure.
+Hard money loans are an alternative to traditional loans and are far easier to secure.
 They do, however, typically come with incredibly high interest rates and are an extremely risky way to get money.
 Real estate investors tend to prefer hard money loans because they use real estate as collateral for the loan.

 Hard money loans are actually a form of asset-based lending because they use something physical as collateral.
 The primary difference is that hard money loans nearly always use real estate as collateral, while asset-based loans rarely use real estate as collateral, preferring to secure loans with other assets, such as inventory or receivables.